 - How do we apply?

 - No. We recognize that with over 1,000 school districts in the state of California there must be some flexibility on our part.
-We will accept students with EITHER a certificate OR a diploma.
+We accept students with a certificate of completion, an alternative diploma or a typical California diploma.
 Every school district has a diverse way of approaching students with intellectual disabilities and we want to welcome any student who is a good fit for our program.

 - Is the Redwood SEED Scholars Program a Certified Transition Program (CTP)?